Happy 1900th birthday, Marcus Aurelius! 🎉

 In my father I observed mildness of temper, and unchangeable resolution in the things which he had determined after due deliberation; and no vainglory in those things which men call honours; and a love of labour and perseverance; and a readiness to listen to those who had anything to propose for the common weal; and undeviating firmness in giving to every man according to his deserts; and a knowledge derived from experience of the occasions for vigorous action and for remission.

 On the death of Antoninus Pius in March 161, Marcus Aurelius became emperor and made Lucius Verus his colleague in government, keeping with Hadrian’s original designs.
 They ruled jointly until Lucius’ death in January 169.
 During their reign, the Empire entered a period troubled by natural disasters, plague and floods, and by invasions of barbarians.
-To console himself, Marcus Aurelius recorded his private notes to himself and ideas on Stoic philosophy.
-These are now known as his Meditations, and they reveal a mind of great humanity and natural humility.
+To console himself, Marcus Aurelius recorded his private notes to himself and his ideas on Stoic philosophy.
+These are now known as his Meditations, revealing a mind of great humanity and natural humility.

 British Museum, London.